JordyAaldering/Big-Data/docs/assignment01.md

 This will download the image automatically and opens it with bash to that we can work within the it.

 In our VM we can now create a new Scala file.
-Let's start with a simple `Hello, World!' program, which we will place in a new file ```helloWorld.scala```.
+Let's start with a simple 'Hello, World!' program, which we will place in a new file ```helloWorld.scala```.

 ```
 object HelloWorld {